 Another tool which is valuable to writers and helps to iron out the misplaced commas or incorrect spelling is grammarly.com.

 Grammarly is the tool to have to tidy up a finished book.
 It is a paid service but does have a free Chrome browser plugin for basic assistance.
 To get the most out of it you really do need to take out a subscription, but it’s invaluable for producing good writing.

-Designing a book and cover
+5. Designing the book and cover

 Now I have my gardening book written, edited, and proofread.
 I need to package it up into an attractive and presentable format.

 It’s actually easier than you might think to do this now.
 When Amazon KDP launched back in 2009, producing a good-looking manuscript required design skills.

 Today, there are fortunately plenty of services that can take a document, pdf, or series of blog posts and format them into an attractive ebook.